dezem/SAK/SAK_64bit/liesmich_readme.txt

 *** Merge XCI :
 Extensions.xc0 and .xci.00 are accepted

+*** Update XCI :
+Needed your dumped game as XCI and the latest update as NSP

 *** Converting XCI to NSP:
 keys.dat / prod.keys is required
 How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547